Podunk Songwriters – Official Rules & Guidelines

 a) Signed copies of the Contestant Entry form and the Release

-b) Typed or printed lyric sheet.
+b) Typed lyric sheet.

 c) Audio recording of the song in mp3 format only.
 M4A format is not acceptable.